Bucky O'Hare (NES video game): Gameplay and plot

 Each crewmate is playable once rescued and has different weapons.
 Bucky uses a normal gun, Willy and Jenny both shoot beams, Deadeye shoots three bullets going in different directions, and Blinky has short-range bombs needed to destroy the ice blocks on the Blue Planet.
-The characters also have special abilities; Bucky has a long jump, Jenny has a third eye that forms an energetic crystal ball, Willy can shoot a larger beam that can shoot past enemies and thus kill multiple at a time, Blinky can fly with a jetpack, and Deadeye can climb vertical slopes.
-The special abilities are powered by collecting up power-up icons, which the amount of power is indicated by the Power-Up Meter, and are activated by holding the B button down; the longer it is held, the more powerful the execution will be.
+The characters also have special abilities; Bucky has a long jump, Jenny has a third eye that forms an energetic crystal ball, Willy can shoot a larger beam which can go through enemies and thus kill multiple at a time, Blinky can fly with a jetpack, and Deadeye can climb vertical slopes.
+The special abilities are charged by collecting power-up icons (the amount of power is indicated by the power-up meter) and are activated by holding the B button; the longer it is held, the more powerful the execution will be.
 Extra lives, bonus points, and health are also collectable, and continues are unlimited.

 Once the crew are reunited, they are again attacked in space and sucked into the Toads' Magnum Tanker; only Bucky and Blinky are playable at this point.
 The remainder of the game takes place in the ship.
 Its hazards and enemies include beams, mind-controlled crew mates, anti-gravity fields, animal-eating plants, and the ship's toads.
 The two journey through the Toad Mother ship, freeing their imprisoned crewmates.
-All members meet up at the ship's, where Bucky hatches a plan for the crew to escape down the Salvage Chute and blow up the ship.
-The Indignation succeeds, but the crew remain vigilant as the fight goes on.
+All members gather together and Bucky hatches a plan for the crew to escape down the Salvage Chute and blow up the ship.
+The Indignation succeeds, but the crew remain vigilant as the fight continues.

 Development and release

 Bucky O'Hare was directed by Masato Maegawa, who also programmed the game together with H. Awai.
 Kaname Shindoh, Madonna Taira, and Toshiharu Furukawa designed the graphics, and Tomoko Sumiyama composed the music.
-The staff, like other workers at Konami, went on to work at Treasure, founded the same year as Bucky O'Hares release.
+The staff, like other employees at Konami, went on to work at Treasure, which was founded the same year as Bucky O'Hares release.
 In addition to two people with "special thanks" credits, Hideyuki Suganami and Kouichi Kimura, later working at Treasure, Maegawa was founder and president of the company, and Shindoh worked on the visuals of Alien Soldier (1995).
 Hardcore Gaming 101s Kurt Kalata saw a connection between the game and Treasure's 16-bit library, that being the "frantic rush approach to level design".
 First announced in Nintendo Power in the June 1991 issue, Bucky O'Hare was previewed in magazines like Electronic Gaming Monthly and GamePro before its release.
 It was released worldwide in February 1992.